Chapter 17: Fangs of Chaos

 The pair end up attacked by “Chimeras,” which are unrelated to the actual Chimera-looking monsters of FFVII and instead seems to be a kind of bird?
 They declare a truce and split up to attack comers from both sides.
 Ririn seems to race Sears to kill his monsters first, though I don’t know if that’s part of this mission’s scoring or if Ririn’s just impatient.
-I imagine it’s the former, because Sears at one point reports that he made a kill during a battle, and you wouldn’t need that kind of feedback if the simultaneous fights were purely cosmetic.
+I imagine it’s the former, because Sears at one point reports that he made a kill during one of Shotgun’s battles, and you wouldn’t need that kind of feedback if the simultaneous fights were purely cosmetic.

 Shotgun ends up holding Sears at gunpoint (at least in Ririn’s version of events where she wins the “race”) and forces him to lead her out, even though he seemed perfectly willing to do so voluntarily.
 After a cut to the Turks on the surface, we return to the basement, where a pair of Ravens has snuck up on the Shotgun and Sears.
 Shotgun tries to hold Sears hostage, but the Ravens continue to approach and Sears starts laughing, revealing that Fuhito sent the Ravens after him, too.
 He really did fall from the upper level: Fuhito pushed him.

 You know, Elfe has really fallen behind as a character as the so-called leader of AVALANCHE.
 There are a whole bunch of reasons why it happened, in and out of universe, but as much as I understand how we got here, it still ideally shouldn’t have happened like this.
 True, Elfé had to be kept away from the player Turk, who couldn’t possibly defeat her (the game doesn’t seem all that opposed to auto-lose fights in general, but note that many of those are actually the more infuriating, “you won in terms of gameplay but you actually lost” variety, whereas Elfé literally cannot be hurt by you).
 Elfé also had to be kept away from Verdot and his cameras, so that he couldn’t hear her voice.
 Elfé had to present her “illness” from time to time, which takes her off the stage.
 And the game is deliberately building up a rivalry between the Player Turk and Sears, though that role really should have gone to Elfé.
-But there are certainly times she could have had a stronger appearance even in this setup, maybe appear as a stronger leader until her attacks happen instead of being wobbly at all times (I can see what they were going for with that, but no), having her present in more scenes without the player Turk present for starters, or to have her chase the player Turk in the Sector 5 church (though that certainly would have upset her negotiation with Aerith, so I don’t know).
+But there are certainly times she could have had a stronger appearance even in this setup, maybe appear as a stronger leader until her illness kicked in, instead of fainting every time she gets on camera for more than a minute (I can see what they were going for with that, but no), having her present in more scenes without the player Turk present for starters, or to have her chase the player Turk in the Sector 5 church (though that certainly would have upset her negotiation with Aerith, so I don’t know).
+You could also have had her giving orders while ill, I mean c’mon.
 I admit that even that wouldn’t have been enough for my liking, however, she needed a lot more.
 But again, I understand how we got here.
 Anyways, Elfé, here’s the Xande Award for “Final Fantasy Fake-Out Antagonist Who Didn’t Get to Do Anything Before Being Displaced.”
 Fuhito will see you out.

-Shotgun has an idea as to how Elfé’s materia would have to be used: like the materia the player uses in Before Crisis, it might be possible to power up Elfé’s materia by using it with the materia of others, like the one Sears has (the game will later dub Sears’ materia a “Support Materia”).
+Shotgun has an idea as to how Elfé’s materia would have to be used: like the materia the player uses everyday here in Before Crisis, it might be possible to power up Elfé’s materia by using it with other materia, like the one Sears has (the game will later dub Sears’ materia a “Support Materia”).
 That means Sears is arguably holding something really bad, but they don’t concern themselves with that for the time being.
 By the way, nice touch of combining the game’s mechanics with the narrative!